BSN - Accelerated Program

 - All prerequisites must be successfully completed with a grade of C (2.000) or higher.

-Uniforms are required for all clinical laboratory experiences.
+Uniforms are required for all applied learning.
 Students are required to provide their own transportation to and from health care agencies used for these experiences.
-Students are required to purchase professional liability insurance in the amount of $1 million per single claim/$3 million aggregate per year.
+Students are required to purchase professional and general liability insurance in the amount of $1 million per single claim/$3 million aggregate per year.
 The insurance must be renewed annually.

 Students must successfully complete a background check prior to beginning any nursing course.